 |The Lake Cane Monster|

 Slimebo has never been seen on land rarely comes within 10 feet of the shoreline.
-Mysterious bubbles occasionally on the shore line, once thought to be due to detergents or soaps being dumped in the lake, were tested and were not pollution.
+Mysterious bubbles occasionally on the shore line, once thought to be due to detergents being dumped in the lake, were tested and were not pollution.
 Some say is part of the slime released by Slimebo.

 Alligators do not like Slimebo, so swimmers take heart when Slimebo is around gators are not.

 So come on and join Slimebo and other aquatic life and do Lucky's Lake Swim.